sclem/pfcrypto/README.md

 ## Changelog

+#### 02/07/18:

+* Address support for referencing coins by ticker symbol.
+Set the personal capital security ticker to "$SYMBOL", such as "$BTC"

 #### 12/14/17:

 * Address support for ERC20 Tokens.
 Put the wallet address in the "Account Description" field in the format "erc20:address".